motech/modules/docs/source/mtraining.rst

 Description
 ###########

-Provides data containers and APIs for defining training courses.
-The module gives possibility to and track user enrollments and course progress.
-Courses structure can be very diverse thanks to flexibility of the mTraining entities.
-Structure of the training may be created through the API or by using the user interface.
+The module provides data containers and APIs for defining training courses.
+The module gives possibility track user enrollments and course progress.
+Courses structure can be very diverse thanks to the flexibility of the mTraining entities.
+Structure of the
+Course may be created through the API or using the user interface.

 ################
 Course Structure